You are here

 - Shut down the appliance

-- Quit (return to commandline)
+- Quit (back to commandline)

 Installation

-Confconsole is installed by default in all TurnKey Linux Appliances so no installation should be required for TurnKey users.
+Confconsole is pre-installed by default in all TurnKey Linux Appliances so no installation should be required for TurnKey users.
+However, if you wish to ensure that you are running the latest version, please see below for how to upgrade.

 apt-get update